 The CLGS Jewish Roundtable is hosting the first-ever gathering for adults who were raised in Jewish and queer families and communities.
-Over forty young adults ranging in age from eighteen to late thirties will attend the weekend retreat, 2-3 November 2019 on the Pacific School of Religion campus in Berkeley, California.
+Over forty young adults ranging in age from eighteen to late thirties will attend this retreat on Sunday, 3 November 2019 on the Pacific School of Religion campus in Berkeley, California.

 “I feel that having a single lesbian rabbi mother was very stable compared to so many of my friends with two straight parents and tons of drama,” says Raffi Greenberg, a union organizer in his twenties who has registered for the conference.
 “My mom was a wonderful role model in terms of Jewish values.
 She would quote bits of Talmud to my siblings and me.
 My favorite is: ‘It’s not on you to finish the task, but neither are you free to refrain from doing your bit.’”